Second moment of degree three $L$-functions: Introduction

 \subsection{Applications}

-Theorem \ref{maintheorem} also has some important consequences in the subconvexity problem and the Rankin-Selberg problem.
+Theorem \ref{maintheorem} also has some important consequences in the subconvexity problem, the Rankin-Selberg problem, and the zero density estimates.

-\subsubsection{Subconvex bound of $GL(3)$ $L$-functions:}
+\subsubsection{Subconvex bound of $\mathrm{GL}(3)$ $L$-functions:}

-For any degree $d$ $L$-function $L(f,s)$, the convexity principle provides the convexity bound in the $t$-aspect, i.e. $L(f,1/2+it)\ll_{f}(1+|t|)^{d/4+\epsilon}$ and any improvement of this upper bound is called a subconvex bound in the $t$-aspect.
+For any degree $d$ $L$-function $L(f,s)$, the convexity principle provides the convexity bound in the $t$-aspect, i.e. $L(f,1/2+it)\ll_{f}(1+|t|)^{d/4+\varepsilon}$ and any improvement of this upper bound is called a subconvex bound in the $t$-aspect.

-For Riemann zeta function subconvex bound in the $t$-aspect was first obtained by Hardy and Littlewood by a method of Weyl though first published by Landau \cite{La}: $\zeta(1/2+it)\ll(1+|t|)^{1/6+\epsilon}$.
-This bound (even in the context of other $L$-functions ) is called the Weyl bound.
-There have been periodical improvements of this Weyl bound the latest being $1/6-1/84$ by Bourgain \cite{Bo}.
-For degree two $L$-functions, precisely for holomorphic cusp forms of full level, Good \cite{Go} established the first subconvexity bound in the $t$-aspect by obtaining an asymptotic expression for the second moment (\ref{resultofgood}).
-For degree three $L$-functions the first subconvex bound in $t$-aspect was established by Li \cite{Li2} for self-dual forms for $SL(3,\mathbb{Z})$.
-It was extended to any general forms for $SL(3,\mathbb{Z})$ by Munshi \cite{Mu1}.
-In a recent pre-print Aggarwal, Leung and Munshi \cite{ALM} improved the subconvex bound of \cite{Mu1} by bounding a short second moment (\ref{ALMresult}).
+For degree three $L$-functions, the first subconvex bound in $t$-aspect was established by Li \cite{Li2} for self-dual forms for $\mathrm{SL}(3,\mathbb{Z})$.
+It was extended to any general forms for $\mathrm{SL}(3,\mathbb{Z})$ by Munshi \cite{Mu1}.
+In a recent pre-print, Aggarwal, Leung, and Munshi \cite{ALM} improved the subconvex bound of \cite{Mu1} by bounding a short second moment.
 We also note that in a recent pre-print, Nelson \cite{Ne} has obtained the $t$-aspect subconvexity bound for standard $L$-function of any degree $d$.